understanding-ml/COLA/docs/user_guide/matching_policies.rst

 PSHAP Attributor
 ----------------

-COLA uses PSHAP (Pair-wise SHAP) for feature attribution, determining which features are most important for the transition from factual to counterfactual.
+COLA uses PSHAP for feature attribution, determining which features are most important for the transition from factual to counterfactual.

 .. code-block:: python